felideon/spend_advisor/README.md

 ## Getting Started

-Before running the application, you will need to set up a few things.
+Before running the application, you will need to set up a few things. (*Note:* This is a Rails 4.1.0 app.
+Ostensibly, the only change required to be Rails 3 compatible is to swap out the use of `secrets.yml`.)

 ### Environment Variables